sketch204/sketch204.github.io/_posts/2023-05-01-xcode-bag-of-trick.md

 Using `Command`+`Shift`+`C`, you can bring focus to the output console.
 From there you can either start typing LLDB commands or use `Command`+`F` to start searching through the console output.
 Not the biggest shortcut, but good for a keyboard oriented workflow.

+## Misc

+### Uninstalling Xcode

+Assuming you put Xcode in the Applications folder, to remove all traces of Xcode from your machine, delete the following files/folders:

+1. `/Applications/Xcode.app`
+1. `~/Library/Caches/com.apple.dt.Xcode`
+1. `~/Library/Developer`
+1. `~/Library/MobileDevice`
+1. `~/Library/Preferences/com.apple.dt.Xcode.plist`
+1. `/Library/Preferences/com.apple.dt.Xcode.plist`
+1. `/System/Library/Receipts/com.apple.pkg.XcodeExtensionSupport.bom`
+1. `/System/Library/Receipts/com.apple.pkg.XcodeExtensionSupport.plist`
+1. `/System/Library/Receipts/com.apple.pkg.XcodeSystemResources.bom`
+1. `/System/Library/Receipts/com.apple.pkg.XcodeSystemResources.plist`

+### Preserve Xcode Customizations

+Files containing your Xcode customization are typically at the following paths:

+1. `~/Library/Developer/Xcode/UserData/CodeSnippets`
+    - This contains your custom saved code snippets.
+There will be one file with a unique name, per code snippet.
+There is no easy way to tell which is which, except by opening it as a text file and looking at the contents.
+1. `~/Library/Developer/Xcode/UserData/FontAndColorThemes`
+    - This contains your custom themes.
+One file per theme.
+1. `~/Library/Developer/Xcode/UserData/KeyBindings`
+    - This is where you keybindings are.
+If you've never customized your key bindings there should be a single file called `Default.idekeybindings`.
+If you have customized key binding but never saved them to a dedicated key bindings set, they will saved in the `Default` file.
+Otherwise if you did create a separate key bindings set, there should be a file for that.
+1. `~/Library/Developer/Xcode/Templates`
+    - If you've created custom file templates, those will be stored here.
+1. `~/Library/Preferences/com.apple.dt.Xcode.plist`
+    - This should contain settings that you've set through Xcode's preferences pane.
+Keep in mind not all options might be stored in this file.
+1. `~/Library/MobileDevice/Provisioning Profiles`
+    - This contains all the provisioning profiles you've created for any physical devices that you've deployed apps for.
+It's a good idea to save these so you don't have to regenerate them.

+It is a good idea to backup all the files that you care about from this list.
+Personally I save them to a GitHub repo along with config files for other applications that I use often.
+In case you loose your laptop, or have to set up a new one, it will greatly simplify the process for you.
+Just drop these files in their respective locations and you're good to go!

 ## Sources

 A lot of these were just written by me from memory.
 I also looked at some lists online to remind myself of what I know.
 Can't always recall everything on the spot.
 I won't claim to know everything though, I definitely learned some new things from these lists.